Aardman Animations Logo

 Aardman Animations Logo 1998

-The red name of the company and the bright star over the first letter demonstrate a breakthrough in work.
+A red company name and a bright star above the first letter signaled a breakthrough in the work.
 New popular cartoons.
-Collaboration with industry leaders.
+Cooperation with industry leaders.
 High box office receipts.

 The company plans to work actively.
 Employees enjoy their work and are passionate about what they do.